austinesmith/cdk-and-vuejs-in-s3/README.md

 **2. *(optional)* ~~(tentative)~~ Inspect the CloudFormation template to be created by the CDK application source code**
   * In the `*/cdk-and-vuejs-in-s3/demo-cdk` directory run the command: `cdk synth`
-  * The `cdk synth` command will output the CloudFormation template structured in YAML to Stdout
+  * The `cdk synth` command will output the CloudFormation template to Stdout structured in YAML
   * The output will be a human-readable YAML file used for easy inspection prior to deployment
 <br/>

 **3. ~~(tentative)~~ Bootstrap the AWS environment before deployment**
   * In the `*/cdk-and-vuejs-in-s3/demo-cdk` directory run the command: `cdk bootstrap`
   * The `cdk bootstrap` command will create an initial CloudFormation stack that includes resources needed by the CDK Toolkit
-  * For this project, it will create the S3 bucket that will contain the CloudFormation template and assets for the CDK application
+  * For this project, it will create the S3 bucket that will contain the CDK generated CloudFormation template and the assets for the Vue.js web application
   * [Read: AWS CDK Bootstrapping Documentation](https://docs.aws.amazon.com/cdk/latest/guide/bootstrapping.html)
 <br/>

 **4. ~~(tentative)~~ Deploy the CDK application to an S3 bucket in the AWS account**
   * In the `*/cdk-and-vuejs-in-s3/demo-cdk` directory run the command: `cdk deploy`
   * The `cdk deploy` command will egress a CloudFormation template to the AWS account configured within the AWS CLI Tools
-  * The CDK application to be deployed is defined by the `app:` key in `*/cdk-and-vuejs-in-s3/demo-cdk/cdk.json`
+  * The CDK application source to be deployed is defined by the `app:` key in `*/cdk-and-vuejs-in-s3/demo-cdk/cdk.json`
-  * The result is a CloudFormation stack in the account that creates an S3 bucket containing the Vue.js application
+  * The result is a CloudFormation stack that creates an S3 bucket containing the Vue.js application in the AWS account
   * The `cdk deploy` command's output to Stdout will contain a confirmation as well as a publicly accessible URL
 <br/>